 Vallecitos is committed to meeting all of its customers' water, wastewater and water reclamation needs.
 Miles and miles of pipe, lift stations and pump stations are critical to servicing the District’s 45-square-mile service area, but just as important are the facilities listed below:

 Decisions made by the Board or staff from the Administration building have a great impact on your water or sewer service.
 Along with housing the District's Board room, it also contains offices for the Finance, Engineering, Administrative Services and Executive staff.
 Shortly following its 1997 opening, the building was honored with the 1998 Orchid Award by the San Diego Architectural Foundation for best and built environment.
-In 2010, the District revamped the front garden to feature California native plants, water features that use water collected in a rain harvesting system and solar power to serve as a demonstration in conservation for all visitors to implement at home.
+In 2010, the District revamped the front garden to feature California native plants, water features that use water collected in a rain harvesting system, and other sustainable features that visitors can implement at home.

-Directly next door is the District's Operations and Maintenance building, which houses many of the Operations and Maintenance Departments, along with a state-of-the-art SCADA (Supervisory Control And Data Acquisition) system that monitors and controls the District's water systems.
-The Operations and Maintenance facilities also include several fabrication/repair shops, a warehouse, and a complete automotive shop for the District's fleet maintenance and repairs.
+Located directly next door to the Administration building, the District's Operations and Maintenance buildings house many of the Operations and Maintenance Departments, along with a state-of-the-art SCADA (Supervisory Control And Data Acquisition) system that monitors and controls the District's water systems.
+These facilities also include several fabrication/repair shops, a warehouse, and a complete automotive shop for the District's fleet maintenance and repairs.

 Meadowlark Water Reclamation Facility